tomerzipori/TickerPicker/README.md

 ## Customize Configuration
 Rename `config_example.json` to `config.json` and edit it to match your Google Sheet: main variables for customiztion are:
 - `stock2ticker` - A json file in the `configs` directory mapping stocks names (keys) to tickers (values).
+- `bonds` - A json file in the `configs` directory mapping bonds (or any other stock listed online) to a dictionary with URL and XPATH fields - *Optional*.
 - `sheet` - Three variables specifying the destination Google Sheet:
   - `id` - Google Sheet ID (appearing in the URL at "...spreadsheets/d/<SHEET_ID>/..."
   - `name` - Sheet name in the destination file.